Dangers of Flea Bites On A Dog: Allergic Reaction and Pictures of Hot Spots

 I have used flea prevention for several years.
 I use this like clockwork every 3 months.
 As you can see, nothing is 100%, but I bet if I didn't use anything, my dog would have had more than one flea bite and could have done serious damage.
 Bayer K9 Advantix II

 If you can't afford flea medicine, contact your veterinary clinic and perhaps they can help or contact your nearest animal shelter.

-I wrote this to warn you what could happen and maybe if you see your animal chewing at their tail, please take a look immediately.
+I wrote this to warn you what could happen; if you see your dog chewing at their tail, please take a look immediately.
 The hot spots are really close to the butt area and very hard to see.

 I cried when I saw what happened to my dog.
 If you have any questions or anything, I'll be happy to answer them.
 Thanks for reading my story, and I hope it may help someone else.

 It's important to give your pet flea medicine every month.
 Being a responsible pet owner is vital.
 If you can't afford flea medicine, contact your vet for possible samples or your local animal shelter.

 I encourage the video below for more information.

 - How to Treat and Prevent Pressure Sores and Calluses...

 Calluses and pressure sores on dog elbows—if not taken care of, these sores can become infected and bleed.
 Learn how to heal cracked calluses on your dog's elbows.